-- God calls students to be worthy scholars in their chosen academic discipline and to contribute to that discipline as responsible practitioners and researchers. - God calls students to live by principles of good health as stewards of His gift of life. - God calls students to develop and maintain supportive personal and professional relationships and to use their talents in generous service to the church and society in a culturally diverse world.
+- God calls students to recognize Jesus Christ as Savior and Lord and through His Spirit to use principles of Scripture as a guide in their relationships with others. - God calls students to be worthy scholars in their chosen academic discipline and to contribute to that discipline as responsible practitioners and researchers. - God calls students to live by principles of good health as stewards of His gift of life. - God calls students to develop and maintain supportive personal and professional relationships and to use their talents in generous service to the church and society in a culturally diverse world.
 To these ends, we work for the glory of God.